-It informs our school community of everyone's obligations to act safely and appropriately towards children and guides our processes and practices for the safety and wellbeing of students across all areas of our work.
+It informs our school community of everyone's obligations to act safely and appropriately towards children and guides

 SCOPE

 This policy:

 - applies to all school staff, volunteers and contractors whether or not they work in direct contact with students.
 It also applies to school council members where indicated. - applies in all physical and online school environments used by students during or outside of school hours, including other locations provided by for a student's use (for example, a school camp) and those provided through third-party providers - should be read together with our other child safety and wellbeing policies, procedures, and codes refer to the related school policies section below.